Sciss/LucrePi/README.md

 ## requirements / building

-This project builds with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.12, 2.13, Dotty.

 To use the library in your project:

     "de.sciss" %% "lucrepi" % v

-The current version `v` is `"1.2.0"`.
+The current version `v` is `"1.3.0"`.

 ## contributing